vrcAlbert/documentation-api/source/php/renderers/media.rst

 .. php:class:: Renderer_Media

+    | Extends :php:class:`Nos\\Renderer`.
     | This renderer is used to pick a file from the media centre.
     | It's based on the `jQuery UI input-file-thumb widget <http://www.novius-labs.com/contributions/jquery-plugin-inputfile/>`__.

 :Default UI: